FIVE MOST SURPRISING FINDS

 “Sanger was a product of her time.
 Planned Parenthood has evolved beyond its founder’s ideology.
 The modern organization provides essential healthcare to underserved communities.”

 Three data points dismantle this defense.
-First: 79% of Planned Parenthood’s surgical abortion facilities are still located within walking distance of minority neighborhoods (Protecting Black Life / Studnicki et al., 2020).
-If the ideology changed, why did the geographic targeting not change?
-Second: Black women still terminate pregnancies at 3.5 times the rate of white women (CDC, 2021).
-If this is “choice,” it is a choice produced by the same concentration of facilities in the same communities the founder targeted.
-Third: Planned Parenthood named its highest honor the “Margaret Sanger Award” for decades — an award celebrating a woman who spoke at KKK rallies and ran the Negro Project.
+First — 79% of Planned Parenthood’s surgical abortion facilities are still within walking distance of minority neighborhoods (Protecting Black Life / Studnicki et al., 2020).
+If the ideology changed, why did the geographic targeting stay the same?
+Second — Black women still terminate pregnancies at 3.5 times the rate of white women (CDC, 2021).
+If this is “choice,” it is a choice shaped by the same concentration of facilities in the same communities the founder targeted.
+Third — Planned Parenthood named its highest honor the “Margaret Sanger Award” for decades, celebrating a woman who spoke at KKK rallies and ran the Negro Project.
 Organizations that have truly evolved do not name their highest honor after the architect of the original mission.

 The Geography of Targeting